NEW JERSEY WRONGFUL DEATH lawyers

 Refrain from putting any detailed information about the accident, the death, losses you have incurred, or any plans you have for seeking compensation.

-It is also wise to limit posting pictures while you have an open case and refrain from accepting any friend requests.
-The insurance company team will put in friend requests and then try to engage you in a “friendly” conversation about the event.
+It is also wise to limit posting pictures while you have an open case and refrain from accepting friend requests.
+The insurance company team will make friend requests and then try to engage you in a “friendly” conversation about the event.
 All of this will be to gain knowledge to use against you.

 Do not post on social media about legal actions

-Much like personal posts on your social sites, the insurer will also search for any legal information you may have shared online.
+Like personal posts on your social sites, the insurer will search for any legal information you may have shared online.
 They will do searches for keywords like “estate’ “lawyer,” “wrongful death,” and related issues.

 Again, the insurer is only seeking this information to try to build a case against you.